Finding Subgroups with Significant Treatment Effects: Simulation Study

 \subsection{Simple synthetic setting}

-We first consider a very simple setting that portrays the regime where our method shines compared to these alternative aforementioned approaches.
-We consider the case of a single feature $X\in [0, 3]$.
-The feature space is partitioned in three intervals $[0,1]$, $[1,2]$, $[3,4]$.
-In each interval $t$, the value of the outcome of each sample $i$ can be described by the following equation:
+We first consider a very simple setting designed to showcase the advantage of our method over alternative approaches.
+We consider the case of a single feature $X$ that is uniformly distributed on $]0, 3]$.
+The feature space is partitioned in three intervals $]0,1]$, $]1,2]$, $]2,3]$, with parameters varying by interval.
+In each interval $t$, the value of the outcome can be described by